sergeo92/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Count all the lines content "bin" in the file /etc/passd
+Displey the lines of the file /etc/passwd do not contain bin